Digital Subscriber Line (DSL)

 Digital Subscriber Line (DSL, originally, digital subscriber loop) is a communication medium, which is used to transfer internet through copper wire telecommunication line.
 Along with cable internet, DSL is one of the most popular ways ISPs provide broadband internet access.

-- Its aim is to maintain the high speed of the internet being transferred.
+- Its aim is to maintain the high speed of the data being transferred.

-- If we ask that how we gonna achieve such a thing i.e., both telephone and internet facility, then the answer is by using splitters or DSL filters(shown in the below diagram).
-Basically, the use splitter is to splits the frequency and make sure that they can’t get interrupted.
+- If we ask that how we going to achieve such a thing i.e., both telephone and internet facility, then the answer is by using splitters or DSL filters(shown in the below diagram).
+Basically, the splitter is used to splits the frequency and make sure that they can’t get interrupted.

 Types of DSL –